Season 1, Episode 42

 Lorne Brown:

 As in they’re, they can trigger us.
-They help us find our wound.
-Is that what you mean when they grow us up?
+They help us find our wounds.
+Is that what you mean when they grow up?

 Gila Golub: